-TECHNOLOGY (3T, 6S) 5 credits

-PREREQUISITES: Admission to the Surgical Technology

-Program and permission of the instructor
+TECHNOLOGY (3T, 6S) 5 credits PREREQUISITES: Admission to the Surgical Technology Program and permission of the instructor This course is an introduction to the field of surgical

 This course is an introduction to the field of surgical technology as a career.
 Emphasis is on the role of the surgical technologist, principles of asepsis, principles of patient care, surgical procedures, operative techniques, blood-borne pathogens, safety, pharmacology, and surgical instrumentation.
 Upon completion, the student should be able to demonstrate practical application of the basic procedures and skills of the surgical technologist.